DISTANCE FROM CRYSTAL FLY SHOP TO:

 those years.
 He still takes wade trips as well as floats, and is another

-in the Black Canyon of the Gunnison.
-He also spent a few years
+Canyon of the Gunnison.
+He also spent a few years guiding down

-for the sport to share with his clients,
+sport to share with his clients, and an

-and an extrensive knowledge of fly patterns guaranteed to create mayhem on the end
+extrensive knowledge of fly patterns guaranteed to create mayhem on the end of your

-the way down to where it joins the mighty Colorado--and Mal
+down to where it joins the mighty Colorado--and Mal prides

-CODY BRIDE is a wealth of knowledge for Crystal Fly Shop guide trip clients and retail
+CODY BRIDE is a wealth of knowledge for Crystal Fly Shop customers, and has been

 trips on the Roaring Fork, Frying Pan, and Crystal Rivers after cutting his teeth